aws/amazon-documentdb-jdbc-driver/src/markdown/support/troubleshooting-guide.md

 See [Using an SSH Tunnel to Connect to Amazon DocumentDB](../setup/ssh-tunnel.md) for more information on both methods.

-If this is still an issue after having setup the SSH tunnel, double-check the values of *Port* or *Hostname*.
+If this is still an issue after having set up an SSH tunnel, double-check the values of *Port* or *Hostname*.

 If you have manually set up an SSH tunnel: